Varangerhalvøya National Park

-Varangerhalvøya National Park (Varangerhalvøya nasjonalpark) lies on the Varanger Peninsula in Troms og Finnmark county, Norway.
+Varangerhalvøya National Park (Varangerhalvøya nasjonalpark) lies on the Varanger Peninsula in Finnmark county, Norway.
 It is located in the municipalities of Båtsfjord, Nesseby, Vadsø, and Vardø, in the northeasternmost part of Norway.
-The peninsula was earlier the largest area within the Arctic climate zone in mainland Norway, but with the 1991-2020 normals, much of the area is boreal rather than arctic.
+The peninsula was earlier the largest area within the Arctic climate zone in mainland Norway, but with the 1991-2020 normals, much of the area is now considered to be a boreal climate rather than arctic.
 Much of the area is still alpine tundra.

 Flora and fauna

 Since species from the Arctic, eastern Siberia, and more southerly areas all occur together on the Varanger Peninsula, the plant life is distinctive.
 The small deciduous woodlands in the area are among the northernmost in the world.